Tasos Konstantinou: Club career

 He left AEK in December 1980 and continued to Atromitos until the end of the season.
 The following season Konstantinou joined Vyzas Megara in the second division, where he ended his football career in 1982.

 International career

 Konastantinou played 13 times for Cyprus and scored 1 goal.

 After football

 Konstantinou after the end of his football career, whenever he was given the opportunity, he participated in events of the veterans' Association of AEK Athens.
 On 11 September 2008, a friendly match between the teams of the Professional Footballers' Associations of Greece and Cyprus was held in his honour at the GSZ Stadium.
 Tasos played with both teams and after the end of the match he was awarded for his contribution to Cypriot and Greek football.
-He left Cyprus for a period and he lived in Athens working in a section of the AEK academies in Lagonisi.
+He left Cyprus for a period and he lived in Athens working at a section of the AEK academies at Lagonisi.

 Konstantinou died in 2019 at the age of 68 after facing serious health issues.
 His name was given to the Kalyvia Stadium, with the Municipality of Saronikos accepting with the proposal of the AEK Veterans Association.